cabalamat/rtmods/mods/hist1936_france.md

-# hist1936_france = Historical 1936 start for France
+# hist1936_france = historical 1936 start for France

 Works with the `hist1936` (Historical 1936) mod.